Welcome to Travis Credit Union

 Review of Statements

 You agree to promptly examine each statement of account.
-If you suspect that there was an unauthorized signature or alteration of an item (such as someone forging your signature), you must notify us of your concerns and the relevant facts.
+If you suspect that there was an unauthorized transaction or alteration of an item (such as someone forging your signature), you must notify us of your concerns and the relevant facts.
 If you fail to notify us, you will either share the loss with us, or bear the entire amount of the loss (depending on whether we used ordinary care and contributed to the loss).
-The loss would not only be with respect to the items on the statement, but other items with unauthorized signatures or alterations by the same wrongdoer.
+The loss would not only be with respect to the items on the statement, but other unauthorized transactions or items with unauthorized signatures or alterations by the same wrongdoer.

 You agree to notify us within 30 days after the Credit Union mailed or made your statement available to you.

-You further agree that if you fail to notify us of any unauthorized signatures, forgeries, alterations or any errors on your account within 60 days after the statement was mailed or made available, the Credit Union will not be responsible for any losses incurred, without regard to whether we used ordinary care.
+You further agree that if you fail to notify us of any unauthorized transactions or signatures, forgeries, alterations or any other errors on your account within 60 days after the statement was mailed or made available, the Credit Union will not be responsible for any losses incurred, without regard to whether we used ordinary care.

 Notification may be made by: